-- At least ten years’ of progressive professional experience in the delivery of internal operations of an advisory firm, financial services firm, or industrial firm
+- Broad and extensive professional experience in the delivery of internal operations of an advisory firm, financial services firm, or industrial firm

 - Outstanding leadership and management skills and the proven ability to build and inspire teams to achieve objectives

 - Demonstrated ability to simultaneously manage office administrative, operational finance, operational human resources, legal and recruiting functions

 - Demonstrated experience collaborating with and providing advice to senior leaders and stakeholders